lake-wg/authz/draft-ietf-lake-authz.md

 * Method is POST
 * Payload is the serialization of the ID_CRED_I object, as received in EDHOC message_3.
+* Content-Format (Content-Type) is set to "application/lake-authz-certrequest+cbor"

-In case of a successful lookup of the authentication credential at W, W MUST issue 200 OK response with payload containing the serialized CRED_U.
+In case of a successful lookup of the authentication credential at W, W MUST issue a response such that:

+* Status code is 200 OK if using HTTP, or 2.04 Changed if using CoAP
+* Payload is the serialized CRED_U
+* Content-Format (Content-Type) is set to "application/lake-authz-certresponse+cbor"

 # Security Considerations  {#sec-cons}